 Mary frequently advises multinational companies on the privacy aspects of their M&A and other strategic transactions, and she is experienced in drafting and negotiating privacy and data security contract provisions.
 She counsels clients confronting data breaches and security incidents, including advising on compliance with breach notification laws and assisting with responses to regulatory inquiries.

 Mary is also committed to pro bono service.
 While in law school, she volunteered for Pro Bono Students Canada, and she continues her pro bono work at MoFo, where she argued an appeal for a pro bono client before the United States Court of Appeals for the District of Columbia Circuit.

-Mary received her B.C.L./LL.B. from McGill University’s Faculty of Law and served as a law clerk to the Honourable Justice Louis LeBel of the Supreme Court of Canada.
-She holds an M.A. in English from the University of Southern California and a Masters in Music from Oxford University.
-Prior to joining the firm, Mary was a development consultant for Human Rights Watch and taught writing at the University of Southern California.Show More
+Following her tenure at McGill University’s Faculty of Law, Mary served as a law clerk to the Honourable Justice Louis LeBel of the Supreme Court of Canada.
+Prior to joining MoFo, Mary was a development consultant for Human Rights Watch and taught writing at the University of Southern California.Show More